RisingStack/react-easy-state/README.md

 export default person;
 ```

 The first example wouldn't trigger re-renders on the `person.name = 'Ann'` mutation, because it is targeted at the raw object.
-Mutating the raw - none `store`-wrapped object - won't schedule renders.
+Mutating the raw - non-`store`-wrapped object - won't schedule renders.

 </details>
 <p></p>